-The application of sound financial management principles for the compilation of the City of Matlosana's 2016/17 MTREF budget is essential and critical to ensure that the City remains financially viable and that municipal services are provided sustainably, economically and equitably to all communities within Matlosana.
+The application of sound financial management principles for the compilation of the City of Matlosana's financial plan is essential and critical to ensure that the City remains financially viable and that municipal services are provided sustainably, economically and equitably to all communities within Matlosana.

-The City's service delivery priorities were reviewed as part of 2016/17 year's planning and budget process.
-Once again a critical review was undertaken of expenditure on noncore and 'nice to have' items as prescribed in MFMA circular 82.
+The City's service delivery priorities were reviewed as part of this year's planning and budget process.
+A critical review was also undertaken of expenditure on noncore and 'nice to have' items.
 The current financial challenges that the municipality is facing necessitated a critical review and analysis of the tariffs charged for services as well as expenditure.
 The municipality implemented a zero based budget approach, resulting in the cutting of unnecessary expenditure.

-The City is currently under section 139(1) (b) administration and the Administrator has embarked on implementing a range of strategies to improve service delivery and efficiency of the municipality.
+The City is currently under section 139(1)(b) administration and the administrator has embarked on implementing a range of strategies to improve service delivery and efficiency.

-National Treasury's MFMA circular No. 78 & 79 as well as budget regulations were used to guide the compilation of the 2016 - 2019 MTREF.
+National Treasury's MFMA circular No. 78 as well as budget regulations were used to guide the compilation of the 2016 - 2019 MTREF.